 Best All-Around Centerpin Combo

-The honest truth is that there are some really crappy Centerpin reels and rods out there that will just cause you problems or just won’t work well.
-You want a combo that will last you over 10 years and one with sliding rings on the handle so you can put the reel in a spot that works best for you.
+The honest truth is that there are some really crappy Centerpin reels and rods out there that will cause you problems or just won’t work well.
+You want a combo that will last you for over ten years and one with sliding rings on the handle so you can put the reel in a spot that works best for you.

-If you are fishing larger rivers go with the 10 pound Raven line.
-The great thing is that it is easy to make this Combo because you can get everything in one place, get it all at FishUSA.com.
+If you are fishing larger rivers, go with the 10-pound Raven line.
+The great thing is that it is easy to make this Combo because you can get everything in one place at FishUSA.com.

 You can see my best Centerpin leader setup and everything you need to make the leader on my page 2 Float Fishing Leader Setups From A Pro River Guide.